 3. End-User Appeal Drives Value

 When assessing end-user demand, investors should consider local demographics and lifestyle trends.
 In urban centers, high-rise apartments with smart home features, co-working spaces, and proximity to business districts are highly sought after.
 In suburban areas, family-friendly layouts, green spaces, and proximity to schools drive demand.
-Additionally, future infrastructure developments—such as planned metro stations, shopping malls, or business hubs—can significantly impact desirability and price appreciation.

 4. Market Trends and Economic Indicators Matter